Posts

 Image

 Yes, Steve was a real person, except his name wasn't Steve I knew someone, let's call him Steve, who was going to write an ambitious twenty-eight-track prog metal album with twenty-two interludes, ending with five in a row.
 He proudly described his own project as "random", and cited Pestilence, specifically "Testimony of the Ancients", as inspiration.
-One phrase from our conversation that stuck with me is "You always need more animal noises."
+One phrase from our conversation that stuck with me was "You always need more animal noises."
 It instilled a feeling in me that Steve was less than dead serious about his creative vision.
 Maybe both of us had a low opinion on interludes in a metal context, with the difference that Steve parodied them while I silently dismissed.
 He admitted to me he just liked to document his brain farts (his own words) in sound form, and that squeezing proper music between them was an afterthought.
-I don't keep contact with Steve anymore, and I doubt he ever graced the world with his twenty-eight-track masterpiece....
+I don't keep contact with Steve anymore, and I fear he never graced the world with his twenty-eight-track masterpiece...

 Origin - Antithesis (2008)